Turkey–United States relations: Shifting Dynamics (Clean break, memorandum)

-In 1996, a study group inside U.S. government led by Richard Perle constructed an approach to solving security issues of the Middle East with an emphasis on "Western values," which was titled "A Clean Break: A New Strategy for Securing the Realm."
+In 1996, a study group inside the U.S. government led by Richard Perle constructed an approach to solving security issues in the Middle East with an emphasis on "Western values," which was titled "A Clean Break: A New Strategy for Securing the Realm."
 This new approach to peace included Turkey and Jordan's cooperation with Israel, and weakening, containing, and even rolling back Syria.
 On May 18, 1996, President Demirel survived an assassination attempt by a sympathizer of the National Youth's Foundation, which was affiliated with the Welfare Party, and was carried out in protest of military cooperation agreement with Israel.
 The military agreement was a source of anger for a segment who advocated a closer alignment with "conservative values".
 20th Parliament of Turkey was 28.7% from Welfare Party.
-On June 28, 1996, the political ideology and movement founded by Erbakan, Millî Görüş, assumed the position of authority in the Turkey's government (54th).
+On June 28, 1996, the political ideology and movement founded by Erbakan, Millî Görüş, assumed the position of authority in Turkey's government (54th).

-The 1997 Turkish military memorandum reflecting on the concerns regarding the potential weakening of "Western values" issued by the military leadership on a National Security Council meeting resulted in the resignation of Islamist prime minister Necmettin Erbakan of the Welfare Party.
+The 1997 Turkish military memorandum, reflecting concerns about the potential weakening of "Western values," was issued by the military leadership at a National Security Council meeting and resulted in the resignation of Islamist prime minister Necmettin Erbakan of the Welfare Party.
 In December 1997, member of the welfare party Recep Tayyip Erdoğan recited a modified version of the "Soldier's prayer" poem written by Ziya Gökalp.
-Erdogan's modified version included: "The mosques are our barracks, the domes our helmets / The minarets our bayonets and the faithful our soldiers...."
+Erdoğan's modified version included: "The mosques are our barracks, the domes our helmets / The minarets our bayonets and the faithful our soldiers...."
 Erdoğan was given a ten-month prison sentence for incitement to violence and his mayoral position dropped due to conviction.
 In 1999, the influential Islamic preacher and Sunni cleric (mufti) based in Izmir Fethullah Gülen, who was imprisoned in 1971 for subversion, was facing another subversion trial.